Note: This page is currently being populated

 tf.functions, that encapsulate logic that runs in a single location (e.g., on clients or on a server).
 This code is typically written and tested without any

 tff.*references, and can be re-used outside of TFF.
-For example, the local training loop in Federated Averaging is implemented at this level.
+For example, the client training loop in Federated Averaging is implemented at this level.

 TensorFlow Federated orchestration logic, which binds together the individual

 tf.functions from 1. by wrapping them as

 tff.tf_computations and then orchestrating them using abstractions like